alemart/surgescript/docs/engine/delayedevent.md

 *Arguments*

 * `event`: [event](/engine/event) object.
-The event that will be delayed.
+The event to be delayed.

 *Returns*

-A new DelayedEvent that, when triggered, will trigger the specified event after some time has passed.
+A new DelayedEvent that, when triggered, will trigger the specified event after a delay.

 *Example*